iProgramMC/NanoShellOS/readme.md

 <img src="images/13_03_2022_22_17_48.png"/>
 <img src="images/demoshot050.png"/>

+## Features

+- Virtual File System, can mount arbitrary file systems such as FAT32
+- PS/2 Mouse and Keyboard support
+- VMware absolute mouse support
+- Full fledged process executive, which loads executables from the file system and runs them

 ## Goals

 Note that **user mode** is "mysteriously" absent.
 This OS is entirely running in ring-0.